 If you are required to have an approved water meter, you must ensure the meter meets the requirements of the Interim water meter standard for non-urban metering (PDF, 5.2MB).

-The interim metering standard includes several modules.
-You can access the associated forms below.
+The interim metering standard includes several modules, which you can access below along with the associated forms.

 To be considered an approved meter, the meter must be validated by an authorised meter validator.
 The validator will inspect the meter and if it meets requirements, issue a validation certificate.
 You can access the validation forms below.

 Authorised meter validators are either certified by Irrigation Australia or appointed by the Department of Regional Development, Manufacturing and Water.
 Visit Irrigation Australia Ltd (IAL) for a list of certified meter installers and validators, or contact your local pump and irrigation service company.

 - Validation form (PDF, 734KB)